Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 * Applanix APX-15 UAV [[link](https://www.applanix.com/products/dg-uavs.htm)]

 _GPS/GNSS receivers typically generate NMEA-compliant sentences (text strings), which is entirely supported by Autoware, via the serial interface.
 Therefore, we believe that as long as the device is NMEA compliant, virtually all GPS/GNSS products, would be compatible for Autoware with the existing nmea2tfpose node._

+## Computing/Perception

+The perception capability of Autoware is composed of Localization, Detection, and Prediction.
+Localization is achieved by 3D maps and SLAM algorithms in combination with GNSS and IMU sensors.
+Detection uses cameras and LiDARs with sensor fusion algorithms and deep neural networks.
+Prediction is based on the results of Localization and Detection.
+The following are the highlighted packages and functions provided by Autoware.

+### Localization

+* **lidar_localizer** computes the (_x, y, z, roll, pitch, yaw_) position of the ego vehicle in the global coordinate, using the scanned data from LiDAR and the pre-installed 3D map information.
+We recommend the Normal Distributions Transform (NDT) algorithm for the LiDAR scan matching with the 3D map, while the Iterative Closet Point (ICP) algorithm is also supported.
+* **gnss_localizer** transforms the NMEA message from a GNSS receiver to the (_x, y, z, roll, pitch, yaw_) position.
+This result can be used as the position of the ego vehicle alone, while it can also be used to initialize and complement the result of **lidar_localizer**.
+* **dead_reckoner** mainly uses an IMU sensor to predict the next-frame position of the ego-vehicle and also interpolate the result of **lidar_localizer** and **gnss_localizer**.

+### Detection

+### Prediction

+## Computing/Decision

+## Computing/Planning